RohanNero/Stakemate/README.md

 `cd keys`

+First thing we should do is setup the SSV Key Distributer CLI

+`chmod +x setup.sh`

+`./setup.sh`

-Now we need to install some additional dependencies
+and install some additional dependencies

 `pip install -r requirements.txt`